 ADAM HOCHBERG: Like a lot of homeowners around Raleigh, North Carolina, Jorge Pericchi sees the effects of the drought each time he steps outside his house.
 Since his community water system started restricting how often he can water his lawn and garden, Pericchi has watched parts of his manicured landscape wilt and die.

-Mr. JORGE PERICCHI (Landscaper): This grass is all brown, halfway dead.
+JORGE PERICCHI: This grass is all brown, halfway dead.